KayeeNL/sitecore-sif-autoinstall-publishingservice/README.md

 # Prerequisites

-**Read the readme file in the SitecorePackages directory!** Copy over the Publishing Service Sitecore package (4.3.0) and the specific Publishing Service module package (for your Sitecore version) to the SitecorePackages folder.
+**Read the readme file in the SitecorePackages directory!** Copy over the Publishing Service Sitecore package (4.3.0 or 5.0.0) and the specific Publishing Service module package (for your Sitecore version) to the SitecorePackages folder.
 See https://kb.sitecore.net/articles/761308 for the Sitecore Publishing Service compatibility table.

 ## Adjust necessary parameters